 Yes, I’m not talking about Google but Baidu for a good reason.
 Baidu is the first Chinese search engine recording 70% of the research made on the Chinese internet.
 At this time of social media domination, you may be wondering why is a search engine so important for your honey business?
 That is a legit question, so here is my answer.

 Social media are increasingly important in China, but it does not cancel the role of a search engine such as Baidu for any brands or company looking to enter the Chinese market.

 Baidu is the first step for any professional or customer after they find out about your products.
 Baidu is a tool to verify brand legitimacy and potential in the Chinese market.

-I’ll put it simply, if a distributors or consumers Baidu your brand’s name and can’t find anything, the chance is you won’t get the sale or the call you were looking for.
+I’ll put it simply, if a distributor or consumer Baidu your brand’s name and can’t find anything, the chance is you won’t get the sale or the call you were looking for.
 Honey distributors in China are looking for brands that already have an Online reputation in China and preferably are already being sold via e-commerce/daigou etc. You must be able to prove that your honey offers the quality you claim.
-Remember, Chinese selling agents receive dozen of requests per weeks from other honey producers that claims the same as you.
+Remember, Chinese selling agents receive dozen of requests per week from other honey producers that claim the same as you.

 Backlinks & PR are still some of the most cost-efficient solutions when it comes to building your e-reputation in China and at the same time boosting your website ranking on Baidu.
 Build Credibility and get more visibility, it is a win-win.
-PR effort last in time.
+PR effort lasts in time.